cloudqubes/ootc-documentation/source/adminguide/storage.rst

 Existing data can be made accessible to a virtual machine.
 This is called uploading a volume to the VM.
 For example, this is useful to upload data from a local file system and attach it to a VM.
-Root administrators, domain administrators, and end users can all upload existing volumes to VMs.

 The upload is performed using HTTP.
 The uploaded volume is placed in the zone's secondary storage

-You cannot upload a volume if the preconfigured volume limit has already been reached.
-The default limit for the cloud is set in the global configuration parameter max.account.volumes, but administrators can also set per-domain limits that are different from the global default.
-See Setting Usage Limits

 To upload a volume: